ngs-docs/2021-august-remote-computing/_main.utf8.md

 But if we navigate into the `data/` directory we can see there is a `mini-chr1.fna.gz` file there too.
 Are they the same?

-**CHALLENGE:** Determine if the two `mini-chr1.fna.gz` scripts are the same.
+**CHALLENGE:** Determine if the two `mini-chr1.fna.gz` files are the same.

 Anytime you download data you should check to make sure it has downloaded successfully.
 This includes raw sequence data from a sequencing center, data from collaborators host on a shared space, sequence files from NCBI, transfering data between devices, downloading data from clusters and so on and so forth.
-(Most sequencing centers will automatically provide md5sum's with your data.
+(Most sequencing centers will automatically provide md5sums with your data.
 If they do not, email to request them!)

-We can also make a list of md5sum's for a group of files:
+We can also make a list of md5sums for a group of files:

 ```
 cd ~/298class8/mini_A-torda